Click one of the links below to go directly to the frequently asked question of your choice.

 Learn more about IP filtering in HubSpot.

 In the sources report, you can filter your report by the primary domains listed in your domain manager.
+These are the only domains that will appear in the dropdown menu in the source report.
 A domain may be set as primary for blog posts, email, landing pages, or website pages depending on your product subscription.